0riion/commit-flow-history/README.md

 The server and client are in the same repository, the server is in the `apps/server` folder and the client is in the `apps/client` folder.
 Thanks you can install, remove, and update the dependencies of the server and client independently.

+- `theme`: a simple theme created with Next Theme was used to manage the colors of the application, and refactor the styles of the application.
+- `dark-light mode`: the application has a dark and light mode, the mode is saved internally.

 ### Client Structure

 ![Client Image](./.media/client.png)